-How a birth ball can help a laboring mom progress and find rest
+How a birth ball can help a laboring parent progress and find rest

-As parents prepare for the day of their baby’s arrival, they are presented with a plethora of options: hospital, birth center, home birth, midwife, OB/GYN, doula, natural birth, epidural, induction…
+As parents prepare for the day of their baby’s arrival, they are presented with a plethora of options: hospital, birth center, home birth, midwife, OB/GYN, doula, unmedicated birth, epidural, induction…

 It’s enough to make your head spin!
 In the coming posts I’m going to share a few simple birth tools that I have used successfully as a doula time and time again, taking a bit of guess work out of your list of decisions for the birth.
 Today’s tool: the birth ball.

 Also known as a yoga ball or exercise ball, the birth ball can be purchased for $10-$15.
-Sitting on a ball during labor can bring an opportunity for a birthing mother to rest while allowing her to stay in an upright position.
-This tends to be more comfortable than lying down.
-Sitting on a ball helps open up a mother’s pelvis.
-Moving her hips while she sits on a ball can help encourage the baby to move down through the birth canal.
+Sitting on a ball during labor can bring an opportunity for a birthing parent to rest while allowing them to stay in an upright position.
+This tends to be more comfortable than lying down in labor.
+Sitting on a ball helps open up the pelvis.
+Moving your hips while you sit on a ball can help encourage the baby to move down through the birth canal.

 Birth balls can be used prenatally as well.
-When a pregnant mom sits on a birth ball her posture straightens out and it becomes easier for her baby to get into an ideal position for the birth.
+When a pregnant parent sits on a birth ball, their posture straightens out and it becomes easier for the baby to get into an ideal position for the birth.

-For a mom who is laboring with an epidural, I like to take about half the air out of the birth ball and put it between her legs while she rests on her side.
-This allows her pelvis to open up, creating space for the baby to move down, and allowing the mom to get some rest before pushing.
+For a person who is laboring with an epidural, I like to take about half the air out of the birth ball and put it between their legs while they rest on their side.
+This allows the pelvis to open up, creating space for the baby to move down, and allowing the laboring person to get some rest before pushing.